[blog]_[SEO - Five Great Features of GA4]_[Blog Picture]

 To find out more about how an effective internal linking strategy can boost your website or help with your SEO, we’d love to hear from you!

-A Guide To Local SEO [Updated 2023]
+A Guide To Local SEO

 What Is Local SEO?

-Local SEO refers to the practice of optimizing a website and its content to increase visibility and rankings in local search results.
+Local SEO refers to the practice of optimising a website and its content to increase visibility and rankings in local search results.
 Local search results are the organic search results that appear in response to location-specific search queries, such as “restaurants near me” or “plumbers in San Francisco.”

 Local SEO is particularly important for businesses with a physical presence or those that serve a specific geographic area, such as local service providers, restaurants, retailers, and healthcare providers.
-By optimizing their website and online presence for local search, these businesses can improve their visibility and attract more local customers.
+By optimising their website and online presence for local search, these businesses can improve their visibility and attract more local customers.

 How Important Is Local SEO?